mc-cip/spec/installation.md

 ### `jarMod`

 This is a jar mod, and the contents of it must be added to the Minecraft jar file.
 See the Implementing Installation document.
-The file specified MUST be in the .zip format.
+The file specified MUST be either a .zip or .jar file.
-`TODO: should other formats be supported?`

 ### `versionJsonInstall`